handball-referee/referee.app/src/data/en/Guidelines.md

 the game begins when the clock indicates 59 minutes 30 seconds (or 69:30, 79:30) or 0
 minutes 30 seconds.

-## Not respecting the distance (Rule 8:10c, updated)
+## Not respecting the distance (Rule 8:10c)
-‘Not respecting the distance’ leads to a disqualification and 7-metre throw, if a throw during the last 30 seconds of the game cannot be executed.
+“Not respecting the distance” only leads to a disqualification + 7m throw, if a throw during the last 30 seconds of the game (!) cannot be executed.

+If the throw is executed and blocked by a player standing too close, normal progressive punishment shall be applied during the last 30 seconds of the game too, as the ball has left the hand of the thrower (see Rule 15:2 1st paragraph).

-The Rule is applicable if the infraction is committed during the last 30 seconds of the game or at the same time as the final signal (see Rule 2:4, 1st paragraph).
-In this case, the referees will decide on the basis of their observations of facts (Rule 17:11).
+The Rule is applicable if the infraction is committed during the last 30 seconds of the game or at the same time as the final signal (see Rule 2:4, 1 st paragraph).
+In this case, the referees will make a decision on the basis of their observations of facts (Rule 17:11).

 If the game is interrupted during the last 30 seconds due to an interference that is not directly related to the preparation or the execution of a throw (for example faulty substitution, unsportsmanlike conduct in the substitution area), Rule 8:10c is to be applied.

-If the throw, for example, is executed but blocked by a player standing too close and actively destroying the result of the throw or disturbing the thrower during the execution, Rule 8:10c must also be applied.

-If a player is standing less than three metres from the thrower but does not actively interfere with the execution, there will be no punishment.
-If the player standing too close uses this position to block the shot or intercept the pass from the thrower, Rule 8:10c also applies.

 ## Disqualification during the last 30 seconds (Rule 8:10d)
 In case of a disqualification of a defending player according to Rules 8:5 and 8:6 during the